ThoaShook/Fraud_Detection/README.md

     * None of the V1 to V28 has any correlation to each other
     * 'Class' don't have any correlation with 'Amount' or 'Time', but it does have some form of positive and negative (mostly low negative) correlations with the 'V' components
     * 'Amount' does have some high positive correlations with V7 and V20, and high negative correlations with the V2 and V5 components
-    * We can safely focus on the three main features: Class, Amount, and Time

 III.
 Fraud vs Not-Fraud Distribution